Table of Contents

 The items listed below are the Employer responsibilities and performed by the Employer.

-7) Return to Duty Drug Test
+6) Return to Duty Drug Test

 (can only be ordered and completed by the employer)

-Note: As defined and regulated in 49 CFR Part 40, the employer must order a Return to Duty drug test after receiving the SAP RTD completion paperwork with the Follow Up Testing Plan for the purpose of establishing eligibility of returning to safety sensitive duty.
+Note: As defined and regulated in 49 CFR Part 40, the employer must order a Return to Duty drug test after receiving the SAP RTD verification of compliance paperwork with the Follow Up Testing Plan for the purpose of establishing eligibility of returning to safety sensitive duty.
 The employee must test negative in order to be eligible to be reinstated to safety sensitive duty.
 (Employers are not obligated to hire, or put back to work, employees who are participating in the RTD Process).
 All FMCSA employers who employ employees who are in the RTD Process MUST enter the negative test result date INTO THE CLEARINGHOUSE (this is Step 5 of the 6 step FMCSA Clearinghouse process).

 The SAP only determines compliance with the recommendations, eligibility and readiness for a Return-to-Duty drug test and the Follow Up Testing Plan prescription.
 The SAP DOES NOT determine anything resembling a "fit for duty" determination.
 If the SAP reports to an employer that the employee has successfully complied with the recommendations, the employer will decide whether or not to order a return-to-duty test for the employee .
 (Employers are not obligated to take the employee back and new employers are not obligated to hire employees who are participating in the RTD Process.)

-8) Follow-Up Testing Plan Implementation
+7) Follow-Up Testing Plan Implementation

 (can only be perfomed and completed by the employer)